 It also seems that at one time, Right Size offered ready-to-drink 8-oz size bottles.
 However, we could not find this product version available anywhere we looked.

-We completed a review of the product and from our analysis, we found there are a variety of flavors of smoothies, including Lean Cocoa Bean, SkinniVanilli, Leano Cappuccino, and Slend-A-Berry.
+We completed a review of the product.
+We found a variety of smoothies from our analysis, including Lean Cocoa Bean, SkinniVanilli, Leano Cappuccino, and Slend-A-Berry.

 How Did Right Size Smoothies Start?

 According to the Facebook page of Right Size, the company began in 2002 and is currently based in Lake Zurich, IL.
 A search found that the company is listed as Right Size Health and Nutrition, LLC.
-The Better Business Bureau (BBB) gives the company an A+ rating but that the business is not BBB accredited.
+The Better Business Bureau (BBB) gives the company an NR rating, and the business is not BBB accredited.
 The website listed on the BBB page goes to a domain name that is no longer active and is for sale.
 However, we did find a simple WordPress site for the product.

-The mission of the company is also listed on their Facebook page, and it highlights how their product addresses a standard issue for many Americans.
+The company’s mission is also listed on their Facebook page, and it highlights how their product addresses a standard issue for many Americans.
 As stated on their page:

 Right Size Smoothies Claims